Anglicanism as a way of beauty: Ralph Vaughan Williams

 Although ‘quintessentially English’, like Constable, in The Lake we see Williams venturing out.
 While Constable’s art sold well in France, he chose not to visit the continent, famously saying that he would “rather be a poor man in England than a rich man abroad”.
 As a consequence of both temperament and historical context, Williams was more modern and international.

-This difference, or progression, is also a nod to the Anglican Church in modern times: from being the established ‘Church of England’, to the ‘Church of England’ in the ‘Province’ of New Zealand (or Canada or Australia etc.), to eventually becoming the (independent, self-governing, disestablished) ‘Anglican Church in New Zealand, Aotearoa, and Polynesia’, the ‘Anglican Church of Canada’, or even ‘the Episcopal Church’ (in the United States).
+This difference, or progression, is also a nod to the Anglican Church in modern times: from being the established ‘Church of England’, to the ‘Church of England’ in the ‘Province’ of New Zealand (or Canada or Australia etc.), to eventually becoming the (independent, self-governing, disestablished) ‘Anglican Church in New Aotearoa, New Zealand, and Polynesia’, the ‘Anglican Church of Canada’, or even ‘the Episcopal Church’ (in the United States).

 These changes, of course, raised many political and cultural questions; so too for the church as a way of beauty - for its liturgy, architecture, and aesthetic imagination.